 A Thread Border Router minimally supports the following functions:

-- End-to-end IP connectivity via routing between Thread devices and other external IP networks
+- Bidirectional IP connectivity between Thread and Wi-Fi/Ethernet networks.

 Features and services